muhammad-zain-shabbir/Data-Science-advanced-Tasks-DHC-/README.md

 ***This is my Github Repo for the advanced tasks in my internship for Developers Hub Corporation and much more.***

 **Advanced Task Set**
-*Task 1: Term Deposit Subscription Prediction (Bank Marketing)* **Objective:**
- Predict whether a bank customer will subscribe to a term deposit as a result of a marketing campaign.
-**Dataset:**
- Bank Marketing Dataset (UCI Machine Learning Repository) **Instructions:**
-Load and explore the dataset

-Encode all categorical features properly

-Train classification models (e.g., Logistic Regression, Random Forest)

-Evaluate the models using Confusion Matrix, F1-Score, and ROC Curve

-Use SHAP or LIME to explain at least 5 model predictions

-Skills Gained:
-Classification modeling

-Feature encoding

-Model interpretability (Explainable AI - XAI)

-Customer behavior analysis

 **Task 2: Customer Segmentation Using Unsupervised Learning** **Objective:**